JLWork3/FrontEndDev/README.md

 N00b = don’t know ANY programming language and/or concepts

 JS Beginner:
-Beg = Some basic programming experience but dont know Javascript /n Beg-Inter = Intermediate knowledge in other programming languages but NOT Javascript Beg-Pro = Advanced knowledge in other programming languages but NOT Javascript
+Beg = Some basic programming experience but dont know Javascript \n Beg-Inter = Intermediate knowledge in other programming languages but NOT Javascript Beg-Pro = Advanced knowledge in other programming languages but NOT Javascript